LonghornNeurotech/BCIPong/data_collection/dataREADME.md

 ### Contact Information

 For any questions or support, please contact:
-	•	Email: n.feldt@utexas.edu
+*   Email: n.feldt@utexas.edu

-Contrabution is encouraged and welcome!
+Contribution is encouraged and welcome!